 9. Revisit old places

 Are there specific places you visited at the start of the relationship?
 Probably the cafe behind your college where you both talked about your feelings for the first time?
 Suggest going there.
 Did you first make out in a cemetery?
 Try going there again and take a trip down memory lane to stop drifting apart in a relationship and rekindle love.

 While drifting apart in a relationship, you should reminisce about what got you together in the first place.
 Visiting the same places might remind you of the good times you have had and that rekindling the flame is still possible.

 10. Make love, don’t just have sex

 In a relationship stuck in reverse, or in a ditch, sex becomes more of stress relief or a momentary revival of connection.
 But that rarely lasts.
 Don’t just have sex.
 Make love to each other.
 Talk about what you liked during the lovemaking session and what else would you like to do.
 Affection and passion play huge roles in bringing you closer in a relationship that’s drifting apart so cuddle and communicate afterwards.

 Drifting apart in a relationship does not mean the end of the relationship.
 Know it’s temporary but treat it with a permanent solution.
-The rut might appear later in the relationship (which is common) but at least you’ll be equipped to deal with it.
+The rut might appear later in the relationship but at least you’ll be better equipped to deal with it.